Zero-Waste Wedding Guide

 Fresh and nutritious menu items delight guests while supporting regional agricultural producers.

-Working with chefs like McAndrew, who offer zero-waste packages, ensures that your wedding menu maximizes the use of rescued produce while maintaining quality.
+Working with chefs like McAndrew, who offer zero-waste packages, ensures your wedding menu maximises rescued produce while maintaining quality.

-When planning your zero-waste buffet setup, opt for reusable or compostable serving dishes, utensils, and napkins while working with caterers specialising in sustainable practices.
+When planning your zero-waste buffet setup, opt for reusable or compostable serving dishes, utensils, and napkins, and work with caterers specialising in sustainable practices.

-Consider implementing a food waste prevention strategy by accurately calculating portions and arranging for leftover food to be donated to local food banks or composted.
+Consider implementing a food waste prevention strategy by accurately portioning food and arranging for leftovers to be donated to local food banks or composted.
+Work with caterers that have clear food-waste policies to ensure responsible management of excess food.

 Local Seasonal Food Sourcing